Can an individual cash a business check in Missouri?

 Answer:

-A DBA business may be easiest the establish the authority of an individual to collect the money intended for the business.
-When the business account was opened, the bank's regulations about the handling of the checks may have been discussed.
+If the business operates under a 'doing business as' (DBA) name, it may be easier to establish the individual's authority to collect the funds intended for the business.
+When the business account was opened, the bank's policies regarding check handling would typically have been discussed.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.